 So how do you keep your gut bacteria healthy?

 Feed it a balanced diet.

 Your diet sustains your gut bacteria.
 “We’re their host.
 We provide an environment and food.
-And they help us digest food and convert essential vitamins and nutrients into an absorbable form,” Maxson says.
+And they help us digest food and convert essential vitamins and nutrients into an absorbable form,” Levy says.

 So treat your gut like a garden, not a gutter, she says.
-“You seed your garden with probiotic and fermented foods and feed it with prebiotic or fiber-rich foods.”
+“You seed your garden with probiotics and fermented foods and feed it with prebiotic or fiber-rich foods.”